 top of page

-Kurinuki means to hollow or carve out & is the name given to vessels carved from clay (rather than thrown on a wheel, made by coiling or slab building).
+Kurinuki means to hollow or carve out & is the name given to vessels carved from clay (rather than made by throwing, coiling or slab building).
 This method creates unique, one of a kind pieces.
-The kurinuki in this edition has also been Raku fired.
-This is an organic firing process that also imbues the surface of each piece with details that cannot be replicated.
+The kurinuki in this edition have also been Raku fired.
+This is an organic firing process that imbues the surface of each piece with details that cannot be replicated.
 This kurinuki, a miniature treasure, was made by David Helm, a Huddersfield based potter.

-The process David uses, creates vessels, no more than 8cm high, with an array of qualities which offer rich potential for drawing.
-The exercises provided in the booklet have been written in response to David's Kurinuki & will guide you through a range of drawing experiences.
+These raku kurinuki offer rich potential for drawing.
+The exercises provided in the booklet have been written in response to David's kurinuki & will guide you through a range of drawing experiences.
 They are suitable for drawers of any level & can be worked through at any pace.
 They can also be revisited a number of times.
 We hope these exercises will help you slow down, engage mindful awareness as an observer & as a drawer & rouse your curiosity & creativity.
 No specialist equipment is needed.
-We take inspiration from the nature of kurinuki & raku themselves & seek to embrace imperfection & the surprises that occurr in the drawing process.
+We take inspiration from the kurinuki process itself & seek to embrace imperfection & the surprises that occurr in the drawing process.

 You can watch a few clips of David making these pots on the Reels tab of my Instagram account.

 The Kurinuki range in size.
-They are between 5 - 6cm wide & 6 - 8cm tall.
+They are between 4 - 6cm wide & 4 - 7cm tall.

 KuriNuki Drawing Set